mcharcutier/cad-projects/Keychain/README.md

 >> Troubleshooting indicated that the issue may be that the filament is too hot to use after staying at 205℃ for too long, so I let the printer rest before I continued printing.

 → 2/3: I aimed to perfect the print before I moved on to other projects.
 Through tedious trial and error, as well as a lot of stringing and cold pulls, I determined that a Z-offset of -1.050 would be ideal position for the nozzle.
-I also preheated the filament to 140℃ before beginning to print the keychain.
+I also preheated the filament to 140℃ rather than letting it fully rest before beginning to print the keychain.
 The result was the smoothest bottom layer that I have ever achieved out of all of my prints.

 ## **Manufacturing Notes**